crownedgrouse/geas/README.md

    - word ``[32 | 64]`` OS' Word length
    - compile module version string
    - erlang ``{Min, Recommanded, Max}`` Erlang version strings (Recommanded version is the highest non candidate version), guessed from compiler version
+   - compat (version >= 2.0) ``{MinDbRel, MinRel, MaxRel, MaxDbRel}`` Compatibility of code with official releases.
+First and last value of tuple are the lowest and highest reference of geas database.
+Second value is the lowest official Erlang release where the beam(s) can run, while third value is the highest release where the beam(s) can run.
+Note that if first and second values are the same, it may imply that beam(s) file could run, possibly, on older official release, or not.
+As well if third and fourth value are the same, be sure that your geas database is up to date with the last official release.
    - author (from beam content)
    - vcs information tuple
    - maintainer (from vcs infos)